bowfolios/bowfolios.github.io/index.md

 * Initialization code to define default Profiles, Interests, and Projects and relations between them.
 * A simple Filter page to illustrate how to perform simple queries on the database and display the results.
 * Use of Meteor Methods to illustrate how to simplify implementation of multiple collection updates.
-* Use of indexes to enforce uniqueness of certain fields in the collections, making them primary keys.
+* Use of indexes to enforce uniqueness of certain fields in the collections, enabling them to serve as primary keys.
+* Authentication using the built-in Meteor accounts package along with Sign Up and Sign In pages.
-* Certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).
+* Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).

 ## User Guide